Graffioh/graffioh/mds/dump/ai-theory.md

 ### wtf?

-I think this is actually the most used word after glancing at RoPE:
+I think this is actually the most used word after glancing at RoPE.

 [[formulas#RoPE]]